February 21, 2023Review Post

 - Plus, check out this amazing Spiderman party

 Fun Fact: kids have endless energy.
-It can sometimes be hard to keep up with little ones sometimes, but we’ve found some great ideas for crafts, like the Paper Plate Marble Track, Catapult Paper Airplane, Balloon Car, and DIY Airplane Piggy Bank.
+It can be hard to keep up with little ones sometimes, but we’ve found some great ideas for crafts, like the Paper Plate Marble Track, Catapult Paper Airplane, Balloon Car, and DIY Airplane Piggy Bank.
 Let’s get busy with these crafts for kids.

 Put your stockpile of dried, boxed spaghetti to new and creative use with this sweet spaghetti lion craft for kids.
-Have the kids break pieces of dry spaghetti noodles and glue them around a yellow construction paper face to make a wild lion mane.
-Finish the face with some cut-out paper eyes, draw on pupils, a nose, and a mouth.
+Have the kids break pieces of dry spaghetti noodles and glue them around a yellow construction paper face to make a wild lion’s mane.
+Finish the face with some cut-out paper eyes, and draw on pupils, a nose, and a mouth.

 2. Paper Plate Marble Track

 We just can’t get enough of marble tracks at our house.
 Creating paper plate marble tracks from recycled materials provides a fun, hands-on challenge for kids that turns into a reusable toy in the end.
-The number of ideas is endless and you can easily add to the track over the week to build a wild marble roller coaster.
+The number of ideas is endless, and you can easily add to the track over the week to build a wild marble roller coaster.
 Looking for material ideas?
 Try using paper towel rolls, paper plates, wooden blocks, plastic containers, and more.

 3. Catapult Paper Airplane

 Check out this wildly fun catapult paper airplane.
 It’s a great project to construct with your kids that will keep them busy for hours.
 Punch a hole into the base of a regular paper airplane then thread it through an elastic band.
 Hook the elastic band to the top of a stick, pull back the plane, and let it go!
-Experiment with different paper plane designs, create a target to aim your planes at or take your planes to the park to see how far they can really fly.
+Experiment with different paper plane designs, create a target to aim your planes at, or take your planes to the park to see how far they can really fly.

-4. DIY Build and Stack Robots
+4. DIY Build & Stack Robots

 How fun!
 Make your own foosball soccer game with the kids by following this step-by-step tutorial with helpful picture instructions.
 In the interest of time and keeping things simple, this project gives instructions for a one-on-one soccer game that two children or adults could play together.
 You could also use the same instructions to make a multiplayer game in a larger box.